PeterL1n/BackgroundMattingV2/README.md

 #### Scripts

 We provide several scripts in this repo for you to experiment with our model.
-More detail instructions are included in the files.
+More detailed instructions are included in the files.
 * `inference_images.py`: Perform matting on a directory of images.
 * `inference_video.py`: Perform matting on a video.
 * `inference_webcam.py`: An interactive matting demo using your webcam.